wmo-im/wis2box/docs/source/user/setup.rst

 .. note::

-   Your centre-id should start with the ccTLD of your country, followed by a - and the (abbreviated) name of your organization, for example ``fr-meteofrance``.
+   Your centre-id should start with the ccTLD of your country, followed by a - and an abbreviated name of your organization, for example ``fr-meteofrance``.
    The centre-id has to be lowercase and use alphanumeric characters only.
-   The dropdown list shows all currently registered centre-ids on WIS2 as well as any centre-id you have already created in your wis2box.
+   The dropdown list shows all currently registered centre-ids on WIS2 as well as any centre-id you have already created in wis2box.

 There are 2 pre-defined dataset types for "weather/surface-based-observations/synop" and "weather/surface-based-observations/temp".
 We recommend using these pre-defined dataset types to publish your "synop" and "temp" data, respectively.